Snapmaker/Snapmaker2-Controller/README.md

 - CAN based communication system.
 - Snapmaker specific functions like Auto-leveling, Laser Auto-Focus, Power-Loss Recovery etc.
 - HMI (Touch Screen) communication over SSTP.

+To read more documentations about **Snapmaker2-Controller**, you can checkout the [Snapmaker2-Controller Overview](https://github.com/Snapmaker/Snapmaker2-Controller/blob/main/docs/Overview.md) or [Hardware Link](https://github.com/Snapmaker/Snapmaker2-Controller/blob/main/docs/Hardware-Link.md) for further reading.

+## Feedback & Contribution

+- To submit a bug or feature request, [file an issue](https://github.com/Snapmaker/Snapmaker2-Controller/issues/new) in github issues.
+- To contribute some code, make sure you have read and followed our guidelines for [contributing](https://github.com/Snapmaker/Snapmaker2-Controller/blob/master/CONTRIBUTING.md).

 ## Development